• Skip to primary navigation

 Let me show you just how healthy and tasty this easy creamy bircher muesli recipe is!

-Swiss oatmeal isn’t a breakfast I grew up eating
+Swiss oatmeal is a breakfast I love waking up to

 This creamy bircher muesli recipe is one I make over and over again, yet up until a few years I had never even heard of it.